NDSSCode/TrafficScope/rebuttal/README.md

 ## Towards Context-Aware Traffic Classification via Time-Wavelet Fusion Network

-### To Reviewer\#A\#C: About Manuscript Presentation
+### To Reviewer\#A\#C: Contextual Traffic Representation and Motivation Example

-For the context information representation, it will be modeled by the cross-attention mechanism combined with FoI, as described in IV.D and Figure 6.
-Intuitively, the context information will eventually affect different attention (as shown in Figure 4) weights to help distinguish flow (to be detected), to cope with such as exhaustion attack detection problem.
+We thank the reviewers for their suggestions on the presentation of our manuscript. **For the context information representation, it will be modeled by the cross-attention mechanism combined with FoI**, as described in IV.D and Figure 6.
+Intuitively, **the context information will eventually affect different attention weights** (as shown in Figure 4) to help distinguish flow (to be detected), to cope with such as exhaustion attack detection problem.

-We thank the reviewers for their suggestions on the presentation of the manuscript, including giving an example in the Abstract, reshaping the presentation of the wavelet design, presenting a running example throughout the design section, and some minor typos.
-We will improve and polish them.
+We will add the motivation example of Empty Connection Flood DDoS Attack in Abstract and its detailed illustration in Section Ⅱ in the revision.
+Meanwihle，we will include a schematic diagram of the adopted wavelet transform process in the wavelet design section of the revised version of our paper to help readers better understand our design.

-### To Reviewer\#B: Details of Dataset
+### To Reviewer\#B\#D: Details of Dataset

-The number of labels for IDS, CrossNet, VPN, and AndMal are 8, 20, 13, and 5.
-Some datasets (such as IDS and VPN) are indeed a bit old, but they are still frequently used in recent works (e.g., CCS2021\_nPrint, USENIX2023\_Rosetta, WWW2023\_TFE-GNN, COSE2023\_Adaptive, KDD2022\_FlowFormer), so we also consider them for evaluation.
+Thank you for your suggestion.
+In our exmperiemnt, **the number of** labels for IDS, CrossNet, VPN, and AndMal are 8, 20, 13, and 5. **Some datasets** (such as IDS and VPN) are indeed a bit old, but they are still **frequently used in recent works** (e.g., CCS2021\_nPrint, USENIX2023\_Rosetta, WWW2023\_TFE-GNN, COSE2023\_Adaptive, KDD2022\_FlowFormer), so we also consider them for evaluation.
+The details of the evaluation dataset will be add to Section V in the revision together with the data table.

-### To Reviewer\#D: About Manuscript Writing

-We are grateful to reviewer D for constructive comments on the writing.
-Empty connection floods are DDoS attacks designed to saturate the targeted open port’s sockets, its attack traffic is no different from the normal three-way handshake (refer to https://kb.mazebolt.com/knowledgebase/empty-connection-flood/).
-We will reorganize the section II into Backound/Preliminary knowledge for a better presentation.
-We will reshape the presentation of the adversary model and assumptions and avoid using confusing sentences.
-Intrusion detection includes both benign traffic and attack traffic.
-VPN dataset does not involve attack traffic.
-We will provide a detailed description in the dataset section in V.A.

 ### To Reviewer\#B\#C\#D: Robustness and Adversarial Attack

-We evaluate the robustness of TrafficScope against various forms of adversarial attacks (USENIX\_BLANKET, JSAC\_Manipulator, TIFS\_Prism) and evasion attacks (Insertion and Evasion from NDSS\_SymTCP and CCS\_Themis).
-Regardless of whether we set the attack ratio to 50\% or 100\%, the results show that TrafficScope is the most robust on all four datasets, with a $\sim$10\% higher accuracy and F1 score than baselines.
-This is due to TrafficScope's ability to combine contextual information for analysis, reducing the impact of a single flow being tampered with.
+We thank the reviewers for the insightful suggestion.
+During the rebuttlal phase, we conducted extention evaluation of **the robustness of TrafficScope against various forms of adversarial attacks** (USENIX\_BLANKET, JSAC\_Manipulator, TIFS\_Prism) and evasion attacks (Insertion and Evasion from NDSS\_SymTCP and CCS\_Themis).
+Regardless of whether we set the attack ratio to 50\% or 100\%, the results show that **TrafficScope is the most robust on all four datasets**, with a $\sim$10\% higher accuracy and F1 score than baselines.
+This is due to TrafficScope's ability to combine contextual information for analysis, **mitigating the impact of the FoI traffic being tampered with**.
 Detailed results are reported as follows.

 ![crossnet](ids2017.png)